-To reduce the risks of solar power producers, Solar Energy Corporation of India (SECI) was established as a major procurement agency.
+- To reduce the risks of solar power producers, Solar Energy Corporation of India (SECI) was established as a major procurement agency.

-- Creation of larger projects to bring down capital investments in solar power generation projects through the development of integrated solar parks so as to provide infrastructure for solar power plants.
+- Creation of larger projects to bring down capital investments in solar power generation projects through the development of integrated solar parks to provide infrastructure for solar power plants.

 - The renewable energy corridor was also launched to develop a dedicated transmission grid for areas with an abundance of sunlight or wind to create solar and wind energy.

 - Solar radiation monitoring stations were set up across India.

 Major Positive Developments since 2014

 - The new Government as per its ambition to provide electricity for all, the target was revised for establishing grid-connected solar power from 20 GW to 100 GW under the National Solar Mission (NSM).

 - The huge quantum jump in targets generated huge demands for solar energy projects and equipment.

 - 100 GW is divided into two major segments – a) 60 GW of grid-connected ground-mounted large solar power plants, typically above 1 MW capacity. b) 40 GW of rooftop solar power plants for the generation of electricity.

 - Revised targets for Renewable Purchase Obligations (RPO), to ease the purchase of solar power, net metering, interstate power purchase by bulk consumers such as Delhi Metro.

 - Focus on skill development and indigenous manufacturing through the establishment of the Skill Council for green jobs.

 The above details would be of help to candidates preparing for UPSC 2021 exams from the perspective of the mains examination.